Remote Show Control with a Laptop

 MP3s in brief

-PC users: I use two different pieces of software to set this up.
-Both are free.
+All the software I use now is free.
+The open-source movement is terrific!
 Links are below and on the “Links and Info” page.

-Windows Media Player 11.
-I used to use other software, but Microsoft upgraded this and it’s fine (and free.)
+Windows Media Player.
+I used to use other software, but Microsoft upgraded this years ago and it’s fine (and free.)
 On the Options menu, if you select the Rip tab, you can pick either mp3 or WAV format to copy tracks from a CD.
-Get this by using Microsoft Update.

-Winamp It’s possible to use other software to play back the files, but that stuff is many times an all-in-one program, designed to record, play back, get internet radio stations -- and it’s large, clumsy and slow.
-Winamp is much smaller and faster, so it’s better for playing back the files on the laptop.
-Make sure to get the “Lite” version, you don’t need the rest for this.
+Winamp It’s possible to use other software to play back the files, but that stuff is many times large, clumsy and slow.
+Winamp is fast and efficient.

-There’s one other thing you may need to do: edit the sound files.
-You may find sound effects and pieces of music that are the right length as they are.
+You may need to edit the sound files.
+Some sound effects and pieces of music will be the right length.
 But let’s say, for example, on one sound effects CD there’s a great drum roll that’s almost one minute long.
 If you want it shorter, you’ll have to cut it down.
 Copy the sound file off the CD, but turn it into a WAV file, not an MP3.
 Then load it into software that will let you edit the length of the file.

 The best free option currently available is Audacity.
 It’s open-source and does everything you need.